Beaver Scouts (The Scout Association): Programme

-The Beaver Scout section is run locally by Scout groups, along with the Cub Scout and Scout sections, by a leader team led by a Beaver Scout Leader (often abbreviated to BSL).
-The leadership team is often supplemented by a number of other volunteers ranging from Assistant Beaver Scout Leaders, who share the same level of training as BSLs; Sectional Assistants, regular helpers supported by basic training; Young Leaders, 14-18 year olds who volunteer in the section; and occasional helpers who may be parents assisting as part of a rota.
-Often meeting weekly, a Beaver Scout group is referred to as a colony with usually no more than 24 young people.
-A Beaver Scout colony may divide the Beavers in it into smaller peer groups, the most common name for which is 'lodges' but use of this is not universal across the section.
+Beavers are run locally by Scout groups, along with Cubs and Scout.
+Often meeting weekly, a group of Beaver is referred to as a colony with usually no more than 24 young people.
+A Beaver colony may divide the Beavers in it into smaller peer groups, the most common name for which is 'lodges' but use of this is not universal across the section.

-The core age range for Beaver Scouts is between six and eight years although members can join up to three months before their sixth birthday or leave for Cub Scouts up to six months after their eighth birthday.
+The core age range for Beavers is between six and eight years although members can join up to three months before their sixth birthday or leave for Cubs up to six months after their eighth birthday.
 These age ranges can be flexed further if required for inclusion requirements.

-The activities undertaken by Beaver Scouts are collectively called the 'programme' and include activities, games, visits and residential experiences.
+The activities undertaken by Beavers are collectively called the 'programme' and include activities, games, visits and residential experiences.
 The badges and awards achieved by the young people help support this programme and were initially divided into themed areas.
 Between 1995 and 2002, the programme was divided into four areas: learning about themselves, getting to know people, exploring and caring.
 With the re-launch of every section's programme in 2002, the four areas were tweaked into five programme zones: getting to know other people, learning about yourself, exploring the world around us, discovering creativity and practical skills and discovering beliefs and attitudes.
-Creativity had always been a part of the programme before being made a separate zone, but previously it had been used as a way of exploring the other areas.
-In 2008 the zones were updated again into six zones with themes common to all under-18 sections in Scouting: beliefs & attitudes, community, fitness, creative, global and outdoor & adventure.
+Creativity had always been a part of the programme before being made a separate zone but previously it had been used as a way of exploring the other areas.
+In 2008 the zones were updated again into six zones with themes common to all under-18 programmes: beliefs & attitudes, community, fitness, creative, global and outdoor & adventure.
 In 2015, the concept of zones was dropped across the movement with the focus now being on three core areas of outdoor & adventure, world and skills with outdoor & adventure making up half of time spent on the programme.